(see www.amazon.com author central)

 In terms of play therapy, I particularly admire the combination of directive and nondirective techniques in Pernicano’s intervention.
 She’s able to make a strong and useful alliance with the mother while engaging in thoughtful dyadic play therapy.
 This approach has the wonderful advantage of modeling and practicing supportive parenting techniques, relaxation strategies, and coregulation.
 Ella’s mother was then better able to guide her within the healing metaphors of play, and set safe limits for both of them.

-Pat Pernicano, PhD, is a licensed psychologist in Louisville, Kentucky.
+2014 Bio: Pat Pernicano, PhD, is a licensed psychologist in Louisville, Kentucky.
 She teaches part-time at Spalding University and treats children and families in Clarksville, Indiana.
 Her most recent book was Using Trauma-Focused Therapy Stories: Interventions for Therapists, Children, and Their Caregivers.
-Contact: email@example.com.
+Contact: [email protected].

 Martha Straus, PhD,a professor in the Department of Clinical Psychology at Antioch University New England, is the author of No-Talk Therapy for Children and Adolescents and Adolescent Girls in Crisis: Intervention and Hope.
 Contact: 802.254.9196